lunamoonmoon/listful/Backend/src/routes/userStoriesRoutes.md

 As a user, I want to add items to my library, noting whether I own them, want to own them, or plan to read (wishlist)

+- ADD NEW BOOK TO LIBDRARY ROUTE (/books/insert)
+#note, does not include wishlist

 As a user, I want to be able to provide additional details for each item As a user, I want to be able to click an item to get more information (modal)